SeanTAllen/wiki.seantallen.com/content/notes/git-update-repo-from-remote.md

 git remote add upstream https://github.com/whoever/whatever.git

 # Fetch all the branches of that remote into remote-tracking branches,
-# such as upstream/master:
+# such as upstream/main:

 git fetch upstream

-# Make sure that you're on your master branch:
+# Make sure that you're on your main branch:

-git checkout master
+git checkout main

-# Rewrite your master branch so that any commits of yours that
+# Rewrite your main branch so that any commits of yours that
-# aren't already in upstream/master are replayed on top of that
+# aren't already in upstream/main are replayed on top of that
 # other branch:

-git rebase upstream/master
+git rebase upstream/main
 ```